andreasabel/inCode/entry/tries-with-recursion-schemes.md

 Node ID. *fgl* has some nice tools for managing this, but we can have some fun by taking care of it ourselves using the so-called "state monad", `State Int`.

-Hylomorphisms We can use `State Int` as a way to generate "fresh" node ID's on-demand, with the action `fresh`:
+We can use `State Int` as a way to generate "fresh" node ID's on-demand, with the action `fresh`:

 ``` {.haskell}
 -- source: https://github.com/mstksg/inCode/tree/master/code-samples/trie/trie.hs#L134-L135